App version: 0.1.0

 7. Talk to Your Lender

 Another key strategy for how to refinance a car loan: Speak to your current lender.
 What you may not realize is that refinancing with the same lender is possible.
 Not all lenders offer refinancing, however, so find out if yours does.
 Even if they do, you’ll still want to shop around and see what other lenders can offer you.
-Obviously you want to go with the lowest interest rate and best terms.
-And be aware that even though your original lender approved you for a loan the first time around, you may still need to provide them with proof of income.
+Ideally, you’ll want to go with the lowest interest rate and best terms.
+Be aware, though, that even though your original lender approved you for a loan the first time around, you may still need to provide them with proof of income.
 They will also likely check your credit to see if anything has changed.
 As mentioned, a hard credit check will lower your credit score temporarily.

 8. Determine the Value of Your Car

 Before going ahead with any refinancing deal, you need to know what your car is worth.
-You can look up your vehicle’s make, model and year to get an estimate of its value.If your car is still fairly new and in good shape, and you still owe quite a bit on your current loan, refinancing could help you save money.
-But if your auto loan is almost fully paid, refinancing may make a lot less sense.
-And if the car’s value is low, refinancing likely won’t be an option for you.
+You can look up your vehicle’s make, model, and year to get an estimate of its value.If your car is still fairly new and in good shape, and you still owe quite a bit on your current loan, refinancing could help you save money.
+But if your auto loan is almost fully paid, refinancing may not make sense.

 Typical Requirements to Refinance